 We don’t perform osseous surgery unless non-surgical gum disease treatment is no longer an option.
 Your gums are supposed to fit snugly against your bones and teeth.
 When you have gum disease, gum pockets develop as the gum tissue pulls away from your teeth.
 Without treatment, the gum pockets continue to get deeper and more plaque, tartar, and debris build up in them.
 Until a certain point, scaling and root planing can manage the condition.

 However, osseous surgery is needed when the bacteria are impacting your mouth under the gumline.
 Once they’re at this point, they contribute to serious tissue and bone loss.
-Osseous surgery can completely clean out these gum pockets and direct gum tissue to reattach to the bone.
+This surgery can completely clean out these gum pockets and direct gum tissue to reattach to the bone.

 What to Expect